 It hangs from the upper portion of the ear and passes through the holes in the ears pierced at the top end of both the ear-lobes.

 Apart from deji-hor, earrings, anklets, and bangles are adorned by the Hindu Kashmiri women.

 For Muslim Women

-Silver jewellery is popular among the Muslim women.
-They usually adorn earrings, neckpieces, bracelets and heavily jewelled chains.
+Silver jewellery is popular among Muslim women.
+They usually adorn earrings, neckpieces, bracelets, and heavily jewelled chains.

 These were some of the beautiful and magnificent traditional attires and jewellery styles of Jammu and Kashmir.

 Which type of attire and the jewellery did you like the most?
-Drop comments and let us know about your favourite pick.
+Drop comments and let us know about your favorite pick.

 Happy Shopping Fellas!